Deafheaven: Sunbather, new lineup and critical acclaim (2013–2014)

-In addition to new drummer Daniel Tracy, who was a part of the band for the recording of Sunbather, the band recruited bassist Stephen Clark and guitarist Shiv Mehra for 2013 tours.
-Founding members Clarke and McCoy said previous band members parted ways due to difficulties with life on the road and earning little-to-no money.
+In addition to Tracy, the band recruited bassist Stephen Clark and guitarist Shiv Mehra for 2013 tours.
+Clarke and McCoy said previous band members left to difficulties with touring and earning little-to-no money.
 Deafheaven's first tour in support of Sunbather was a European/Russian tour with The Secret in April/May 2013 followed by a US tour with Marriages in June/July.
 In 2014, Deafheaven toured Australia in January, supported Between the Buried and Me with Intronaut and The Kindred in February/March, toured Asia and Europe in May/June, the US with Pallbearer in June, then embarked on a second European tour in August, and a North American tour with No Joy in September.

-In 2013, Deafheaven members Daniel Tracy and Shiv Mehra formed a psychedelic rock side project called Creepers with Varun Mehra and Christopher Natividad.
-That year, the band released a self-titled EP, and in 2014, released its debut album Lush through All Black Recording Company—an indie label founded by George Clarke and former Deafheaven member Derek Prine.
+In 2013, Tracy and Mehra formed the psychedelic rock side project Creepers, with Varun Mehra and Christopher Natividad.
+That year, the band released a self-titled EP, and in 2014, released its debut album Lush through All Black Recording Company—founded by George Clarke and former Deafheaven member Derek Prine.

-On August 25, 2014, Deafheaven released a new single titled "From the Kettle Onto the Coil" as a part of the cable network Adult Swim's 2014 weekly singles series.
-Clarke described the song as following a similar formula to songs composed for Sunbather and was not a strong indication of what the band's third studio album might sound like.
+On August 25, 2014, Deafheaven released the single "From the Kettle Onto the Coil" as a part of Adult Swim's 2014 weekly singles series.
+Clarke described the song as following a similar formula to songs composed for Sunbather, and was not an indication of what the band's third studio album might sound like.